-(o) Significant estimates and judgements
+(o) Material estimates and judgements

 The preparation of financial statements necessarily requires estimation and judgements.
 The resulting accounting estimates will by definition, seldom equal the related actual results.
 The estimates and judgements that have a risk of causing a material adjustment to the carrying amounts of assets are outlined in the relevant notes.
 Land and forestry assets are valued by an independent qualified valuer.
 The fair value of land has been stated at the current market value of the land.
 The unencumbered current market value of the land has been determined by reference to recent sales evidence of similar properties.
-Judgement has been applied in respect of the impacts of Cyclone Gabrielle on the fair value of both the land and the forest.
 Investments are subject to variation due to market and exchange rate fluctuations.
 Judgement has also been applied in the categorisation of its financial assets at fair value through profit or loss in accordance with the fair value hierarchy under NZ IFRS 13.

-2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (continued)
+2 SUMMARY OF MATERIAL ACCOUNTING POLICY INFORMATION (continued)

-(o) Significant estimates and judgements (continued)
+(a) Material estimates and judgements (continued)

-The Manager has also considered the impact of recent and ongoing global events on the reliability of fair values for the underlying investments.
+The Manager has also considered the impact of ongoing global events on the reliability of fair values for the underlying investments.
 This is particularly relevant to the investment in the Investment Trust.
 It is the Manager's view that where market prices are obtained from recognised exchanges and markets, these markets and exchanges have continued to operate with reliability and hence no change in the valuation process has been deemed necessary.
 The Investment Trust also invests in assets that are unquoted: registered first mortgages and private equity investments.
-The mortgage portfolio has been evaluated against assumptions relating to the recent property market downturn along with consideration of other factors relevant to the individual mortgages.
-An increase to the impairment allowance been reflected against the mortgage portfolio in the Investment Trust for the year ended 31 March 2023.
-The Manager has undertaken due enquiry with underlying private equity fund managers to establish a view that the valuations provided by these managers as at 31 March 2023 reflect the market conditions at that time across the portfolios.
-Consideration has been given to the quarterly reporting to 31 March 2023 provided by all private equity managers and their assessment of the impact of global events on their valuations.
-The recent failures affecting three US banks may have flow on impacts to the underlying investments of the Private Equity Funds.
-A risk continues to exist that further information on the impact of this and other ongoing global events could have an impact on the valuations applied by the Fund Managers and consequently on the unit pricing provided to investors such as the Investment Trust.
+The mortgage portfolio has been evaluated against assumptions relating to recent movements in the property market along with consideration of other factors relevant to the individual mortgages.
+A reduction to the impairment allowance has been reflected against the mortgage portfolio in the Investment Trust for the year ended 31 March 2024.
+The Manager has undertaken due enquiry with underlying private equity fund managers to establish a view that the valuations provided by these managers as 31 March 2024 reflect the market conditions at that time across the portfolios.
+Consideration has been given to the quarterly reporting to 31 March 2024 provided by all private equity managers and their assessment of the impact of global events could have an impact on the valuations applied by the Fund Managers and consequently on the unit pricing provided to investors such as the Investment Trust.
 Valuations may alter significantly over time dependent on the extent and impact that actually occurs to each relevant investment.

-Details of significant estimates and related assumptions are provided in the relevant notes to the financial statements.
+Details of material estimates and related assumptions are provided in the relevant notes to the financial statements.